cncf/devstats/README.md

 Please see [Helm chart](https://github.com/cncf/devstats-helm) for a full Helm deployment.

-Please see [LF Helm chart](https://github.com/cncf/devstats-helm-lf) for the LF Helm deployment (it is a data deployment, has no Grafana, and uses ElasticSearch in addition to Postgres to store data).
+Please see [LF Helm chart](https://github.com/cncf/devstats-helm-lf) for the LF Helm deployment (it is a data deployment, has no Grafana).

 Please see [GraphQL Helm chart](https://github.com/cncf/devstats-helm-graphql) for GraphQL foundation DevStats deployment.